The-Pyoneers/cs107-FinalProject/docs/milestone1.md

 The package will be distributed via PyPi in the format outlined in the above-mentioned directory tree.
 The only anticipated package dependency will be numpy.

 ## Implementation
-Our plan on implementing the forward mode of automatic differentiation is as below:

 #### Core data structures:
 -	Dual number or dual vectors including the value and derivatives